 Under the No Action Alternative, TVA would not construct the proposed substation, transmission lines or access roads.
-Changes to the area would nonetheless occur over time, as factors such as population trends, land use and development, quality of air/water/soil, recreational patterns, and cultural, ecological, and educational interests change within the area.
+Changes to the area would nonetheless occur over time, as factors such as population trends, land use, quality of air/water/soil, recreational patterns, and cultural, ecological, and educational interests change within the area.
 However, it would be gradual and most likely would not be noticed by the general population.
 Activities occurring because of the State's Megasite and Ford's BlueOval City would likely continue.
+Changes would then also occur in the area from the increased potential for development from jobs and businesses created by opportunities from the Megasite development.
+These changes are not expected to be the result of implementing the No Action Alternative.